reframejs/reframe/readme.md

   [Work-in-progress]

 Each of our tools can be used individually and independently of each other.
-This means that you can choose to (not) use any library you want &mdahs;
+This means that you can choose to (not) use any library you want &mdash;
-you fully keep your freedom!
+you fully keep your freedom.
 For example,
 if your company is experienced with Vue, you can use our stack with Vue instead of React.